CloudM-Migrate/documentation/index.md

 ### Data Migration for Microsoft 365 and Google Workspace

 - Move to Microsoft 365 and Google Workspace
-- Migrate from 20+ Source Platforms
+- Migrate from 20+ Source Endpoints
 - Serviced Migrations
 - Pre-migration Assessment
 - Multiple Deployment Options